sdckey/C4ALL/README.md

 This script is not an official OpenText product.

-EnCase compatibility updates and new/updated plugins are provided as a courtesy when time allows.
+EnCase compatibility updates and new/updated plugins are provided as a courtesy only when time allows.

 Please see the [licence](https://github.com/sdckey/C4ALL/blob/master/LICENSE) for more details.